 The MPO may continue utilizing City of Laredo staff or to enter into contracts for private consultants in an effort to reach the goals of the MPO.
-For fiscal year 2023, the MPO will consider the possibility of issuing an RFP to select one or more General Planning Consultant(s) for on-call services to support the MPOs technical activities and tasks outlined in this UPWP.
+For fiscal year 2023, the MPO will consider the possibility of issuing an RFP to select a General Planning Consultant to help with the MPOs technical activities and tasks outlined in this UPWP.